 The Gaining Balance video consists of 35 minutes of vestibular rehabilitation exercises specially designed for people with balance and dizziness disorders.
 They can be done at home with no special equipment.
 Instructor Pauline Martin is a physiotherapist who specializes in treating vestibular disorders.

-BC Balance and Dizziness Facebook Page
+Balance & Dizziness Canada Facebook Page

 Follow our Facebook page to learn about current research, articles, techniques and technology regarding vestibular issues.
 Leave a comment and we'll get back to you.